code-computerlove/structured-engineering-coaching/06-clean-code/06-clean-code.md

 There is no magic process for writing clean code.
 Clean code is usually achieved through refinement.
 Don't skimp on refactoring.

-Parkinson's Law of Triviality
+Parkinson's Law of Triviality.

-bikeshedding
+Recognise when you're bikeshedding.

-Prioritise difficult or uncertain tasks ahead of those you're confident about.
+Prioritise difficult or uncertain tasks ahead of those you're confident about and work to break them down and remove uncertainty.
+Otherwise you may end up in sunken cost fallacy death march.

 A well maintained code base should be bikesheds all the way down.